NIDEC MINSTER CORPORATION

 Systeme and Steuerungen (SYS) was acquired, and officially joined the Nidec Press & Automation group of companies.
 Nidec SYS offers comprehensive high-quality turnkey manufacturing solutions.
 Products include high-speed servo feeds, Spindle presses, related automation, integrated controls with state-of-the-art production management and monitoring software along with specialized high-speed press remanufacturing.

-In 2020, CHS Automation, based in Romeo, Michigan, North American manufacturer of coil lines was acquired enabling Nidec Press & Automation to now offer complete coil-to-part pressroom systems for customers from one manufacturer — something unmatched without the use of external third parties.
+In 2020, CHS Automation, a North American manufacturer of coil lines based in Michigan, was acquired, enabling Nidec Press & Automation to now offer complete coil-to-part pressroom systems for customers from one manufacturer — something unmatched without the use of external third parties.